Slower October loans will not derail China recovery

 MONETARY POLICY CENTREPIECE

-Bank lending is a centerpiece of China's monetary policy, given that it is controlled by Beijing in order to manage inflation and economic growth.
+Bank lending is a centrepiece of China's monetary policy, given that it is controlled by Beijing in order to manage inflation and economic growth.

 The October new loan data - released on the People's Bank of China website www.pbc.gov.cn - implies total lending is on course to exceed 8.5 trillion yuan in 2012.